viamrobotics/docs/docs/viam/_index.md

     - /getting-started
 ---

-Viam is a software platform that supports every step of your robot development lifecycle.
+Viam is a complete software platform that supports every step of your robot development lifecycle.

 ## Plan your robot